-Australian Open: Williams sisters to compete in grand slam final
+Australian Open: All-Williams final as Serena faces sister Venus | CNN

 Her own serve held up, to such an extent that Witt said it was the best he’d seen his charge’s serve hold up under pressure.

-The 79th-ranked Croatian -- a former prodigy who moved to the US after she said she was abused by her father -- emerged as one of the stories of the tournament when she landed in a first grand semifinal in 18 years.
+The 79th-ranked 34-year-old – a former teen prodigy who moved to the US after she said she was abused by her father – emerged as one of the stories of the tournament when she landed in a first grand semifinal in 18 years.

 Lucic-Baroni, though, didn’t appear to be overly disconsolate in defeat: She took a selfie before departing the court.